 Recently, I’ve been renovating my home and thought of adding a gym downstairs.
 After speaking with a friend of mine who works in a health centre, I already got the equipment for my home gym.
 However, I was browsing through TubHQ and felt tempted to install a hot tub.
 Through my research, I came across the idea of getting a Sauna, but I obviously don’t have space for both.
 All that got me thinking, between a hot tub and a sauna, which is the better option?

 The Case For Saunas

 Several studies have been conducted to show the health benefits of saunas.
-Their use has been proven to aid in weight loss by increasing metabolism.
+Rimba Sauna Sydney state the using a sauna has been proven to aid muscle recovery through increasing blood flow as well as aiding in weight loss by increasing metabolism.
 Besides that, they are easy to maintain and cost slightly less to install.
 However, it is worth noting that their installation is significantly more difficult.
 They don’t offer any aesthetics because they aren’t visible, but they do have the advantage of increasing property value.
 Many skincare experts recommend saunas for cleansing skin.

 The Case For Hot Tubs

 Nowadays, portable hot tubs are getting more and more advanced, meaning their easy installation does not necessarily mean compromising on quality.
 They also have a great visual appeal, often being the focus of the room or patio they are in.
 Hot tubs are also great for your health, as they are better than saunas for muscle relaxation and can even aid in managing blood sugar.
 In my opinion, they are a better option for relieving stress.
 However, the cost of running a hot tub (energy, maintenance) is substantially higher than a sauna.
 Their installation may be relatively simpler, but they are more of a hassle to maintain.
 Keeping them sanitary requires regular (daily, weekly) care.